ArujBarbaross/TradeCore/README.md

 The assignment is published without the database, so you need to run the migration before use.

+There is not much in terms of documentation or tests, because it was tedious to do as is.
+You might want to reconcider the scope of the assignment.

 ## Blog platform

 **Important!** Because the specified Hunter and Clearbit require a phone number to use, I don't use them.
 There are placeholders in `serializers.py` and `models.py` for where their usage would be placed.